microfafa-gh/Codon-Usage-Bias/Readme-protein-to-sequences.md

 Cluster array mode (recommended for many genomes):
 - Use `--array-total N` to split genomes into `N` shards.
-- Each array task processes only its own shard.
+- Each array task processes only its own batch.
 - The script auto-detects task index from `SLURM_ARRAY_TASK_ID`, `PBS_ARRAY_INDEX`, `SGE_TASK_ID`, or `LSB_JOBINDEX`.

 Example (SLURM):